ScottWeinstein/ComputerSafety/_posts/2011-12-21-Passwords.md

 * your email
 * your bank
 * brokerage
-* possibly facebook (as facebook is being used as sign-in portal for many other sites)
+* possibly facebook (as facebook is being used as a sign-in portal for many other sites)

 ######
 Passwords for **important** sites must be both strong and unique to each site.
 Passwords for **unimportant** sites can be relativly weak.